General

 - One on-court evaluation and compulsory question interview.

-- Two PC Certified Referee Shirts (on successful completion of evaluation process)
+- Two PCO Certified Referee Shirts (on successful completion of evaluation process)

 - Certified Referee ID photo badge (on successful completion of evaluation process)